jaysudodeveloper/design-patterns/JavaScript/README.md

 #Prototype
 The Prototypical design pattern relies on JavaScripts prototypical inheritance.
 Each object has a link to another object called its Prototype.

+Similar to modules, we can simulate private and public scopes using Object.prototype = function(){}();, where the return value is an object literal containing the functions or variables you wish to expose as public.